-The simplest way to approximate the source term is the replacement of the δ -function with a step function in such a way that equation (6) is satisfied.
+The simplest way to approximate the source term is the replacement of the $\delta$ -function with a step function in such a way that (6) is satisfied.
 This approach for a source located at ground introduces very large errors as the wind speed is zero at the source level.
-In addition, the representation of the δ -function by a step function implies that some diffusion of the pollutant matter has occurred.
+In addition, the representation of the $\delta$ -function by a step function implies that some diffusion of the pollutant matter has occurred.
 Thus the step function has to be located at some undefined downwind distance.
-To give a better representation of the δ -function term of equation (3), the method proposed by Melli and Runca (1979) can be used.
+To give a better representation of the $\delta$ -function term of (3), the method proposed by Melli and Runca (1979) can be used.

 This method is based on the concept that in the region close to the source diffusion of pollutants depends substantially on wind and diffusivity values close to the source.
-This suggests to replace in equation (3) the wind and diffusivity with approximating functions which maintaining the basic characteristics of the wind and diffusivity close to the source allow at the same time the derivation of an analytical solution to equation (3).
-Such analytical solution can then be assumed as an approximation of the true concentration distribution in the region close to the source and used to compute the concentration profile at $x = x_b$.
-The analytical solution at $x = x_b$ is then approximated by a piecewise linear function over N points chosen in such a way that equation (6) is satisfied.
-The quote $z_s(x_b)$ is the one at which concentration is approximately zero.
-Computation of z_c is discussed below.
+This suggests replacing the wind and diffusivity with approximating functions which maintain the basic characteristics of the wind and diffusivity close to the source but allow at the same time the derivation of an analytical solution to (3).
+Such analytical solution can then be assumed as an approximation of the true concentration distribution in the region close to the source and used to compute the concentration profile at $x = x_b$ .
+The analytical solution at $x = x_b$ is then approximated by a piecewise linear function over N points chosen in such a way that (6) is satisfied. $z_s(x_b)$ is the chosen level at which the concentration is approximately zero.
+Computation of $z_s$ is discussed below.